Constraints on Primordial-black-hole Population and Cosmic Expansion History from GWTC-3: Full Posteriors for the PBH and Mixed ABH+PBH models

-In this appendix, we show the posteriors of all the cosmological parameters and population parameters for the three different mass models considered in our analyses.
+This appendix shows the posteriors of all the cosmological and population parameters for the single PBH and the mixed ABH+PBH models considered in our analyses.
 The corner plots are produced using the \texttt{corner} \cite{corner} package.